Sumboard

 Embedded platforms with managed infrastructure require minimal maintenance.
 Updates happen automatically, and product teams can often modify dashboards without code.

 In-house builds require permanent engineering resources.
-One customer told us: "We thought we'd build it once.
+One customer put it this way, as their own account rather than a benchmark: "We thought we'd build it once.
 Three years later, two engineers are still working on it full-time."

 Here's how the landscape actually breaks down: